allegheny-college-cmpsc-580-spring-2025/course-materials/README.md

 ##### Research Log

-As a part of developing presentations and overall project completeness, students will keep an annotated research journal which posts links to, summaries of, and annotations about a wide variety of sources that motivate their project.
-Students are expected to have worked through at least `15` individual entries on research resources.
-Keep in mind that different kinds of tasks or problems may necessitate very different kinds of research, a topic that this course covers in discussions on what kinds of sources are considered authoritative.
+As a part of developing presentations and overall project completeness, students will keep an annotated research journal which posts links to, summaries of, and annotations about a wide variety of sources that motivate various course projects.Keep in mind that different kinds of tasks or problems may necessitate very different kinds of research, a topic that this course covers in discussions on what kinds of sources are considered authoritative.
 Keep in mind that the [Course Contract](CODE_OF_CONDUCT.md) contains evaluation details.

 ##### Process Log

 Independent of the required presentation and research schedules for the course, students will be assigned weekly posts that reflect on and describe their overall work on a given project and its relationship to developing sound research projects.
 Often, these posts will coincide with work done during joint sessions held with the students in the `610` course and will require reflection and synthesis of work completed on `580` and discussion with researchers in `610`.
-These posts are due on Mondays, as reflected by the [Course Calendar]().
+These posts are due on Mondays, as reflected by the [Course Calendar](https://chompe.rs/580-schedule).

 ### Course preparation